 “Squats are bad for my knees!” - Said by too many individuals.

-It has been a statement floating around for years, “Squats are bad for my knees!" & "My knees hurt because of squats!”.
+It has been a statement floating around for years, “Squats are bad for my knees!" & "My knees hurt because of squats!”
+(Check out our article: Squats are NOT Bad!).
 In return, individuals perceive that squatting shouldn’t be programmed.
 Bullshit!
-Although there are a variety of cases that can cause knee pain when squatting, individuals need to know that squatting is NOT bad for your knees.
+Although there are a variety of cases that can cause knee pain when squatting, individuals need to know that squatting is NOT bad for their knees.
 This article will list a few cases that may be causing knee pain during a squat, or any movement for that matter.
-First, there can be a legitimate mechanical injury such as meniscus or ligament tear in the knee joint.
+First, there can be a legitimate mechanical injury such as a meniscus or ligament tear in the knee joint.
 This unfortunate injury can increase the stress and change the behavior at the knee joint.
 Second, it can be a static or dynamic movement dysfunction that is causing the knee misalignment.
 Satkunskiene, Mickevicius, Snieckus, and Kamandulis (2017) provide significant evidence that leg stiffness and valgus knee motion with transformation in the Q-angle is associated with knee pain in adolescent basketball players.
 Third, degenerative concerns at the meniscus or vertebral disc may be the cause of pain (Carballo, Nakagawa, Sekiya, & Rodeo, 2017; Risbud & Shapiro, 2014).
-Although there are other cases that can cause the pain during movement, it is clear that if the pain is experienced while moving, focus on addressing the issue that moves around it.
+Although there are other cases that can cause pain during movement, it is clear that if the pain is experienced while moving, focus on addressing the issue that moves around it.

 Although this article is focused on overreaching and overtraining, I wanted to state the common mixture of pain and soreness.
 In many cases, individuals use the word 'pain' when they really mean soreness or high fatigue.
 This can be pretty damn confusing to a coach... wait are you in pain?
 As a coach, we do not want to hurt our clients.
 Don't get me wrong, an individual may reach a point of high fatigue and the muscular burn may breach a point that is uncomfortable.
 Training until failure can definitely push someone outside their comfort zone, but shouldn't be "painful".